-Funding Opportunity Announcement (FOA) Number: DE-FOA-0002083

-FOA Type: Initial
+Funding Opportunity Announcement (FOA) Number: DE-FOA-0002801 FOA Type: Initial

-CFDA Number: 81.087
+Assistance Listing Number: 81.087

-FOA Issue Date: March 28, 2019 Submission Deadline for Concept Papers: April 26, 2019 5:00pm ET Submission Deadline for Full Applications: June 7, 2019 5:00pm ET Expected Submission Deadline for Replies to Reviewer Comments: July 15, 2019 5:00pm ET Expected Date for EERE Selection Notifications: August 2019 Expected Timeframe for Award Negotiations: September 2019
+FOA Issue Date: 10/31/2022 Informational Webinar: 11/08/2022 Submission Deadline for Concept Papers: 12/05/2022, 5:00pm ET Submission Deadline for Full Applications: 3/27/2023, 5:00pm ET Expected Submission Deadline for Replies to Reviewer Comments: 5/19/2023, 5:00pm ET Expected Date for EERE Selection Notifications: July 2023 Expected Timeframe for Award Negotiations: October 2023

-- Applicants must submit a Concept Paper by 5:00pm ET the due date listed above to be eligible to submit a Full Application. - To apply to this FOA, applicants must register with and submit application materials through EERE Exchange at https://eere-Exchange.energy.gov, EERE's online application portal. - Applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
+- Applicants must submit a Concept Paper by 5:00pm ET on the due date listed above to be eligible to submit a Full Application. - To apply to this FOA, applicants must register with and submit application materials through EERE Exchange at https://eere-Exchange.energy.gov, EERE's online application portal. - Applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
 If an application is selected for award negotiations, it is not a commitment to issue an award.
 It is imperative that the applicant/selectee be responsive during award negotiations and meet negotiation deadlines.
-Failure to do so may result in cancelation of further award negotiations and rescission of the Selection.
+Failure to do so may result in cancelation of further award negotiations and rescission of the selection. - NOTE: Due to the high demand of UEI requests and SAM registrations, entity legal business name and address validations are taking longer than expected to process.
+Entities should start the UEI and SAM registration process as soon as possible.
+If entities have technical difficulties with the UEI validation or SAM registration process they should utilize the HELP feature on SAM.gov.
+SAM.gov will work entity service tickets in the order in which they are received and asks that entities not create multiple service tickets for the same request or technical issue.
+Additional entity validation resources can be found here: GSAFSD Tier 0 Knowledge Base Validating your Entity.